-Although cantilever racking is not strictly a type of pallet racking, cantilever racks are an invaluable alternative if you store large or unwieldy merchandise such as logs or steel beams.
-The heavy-duty beams and uprights hold the goods and allow easy access for a forklift driver to store and retrieve the items.
+Although cantilever racking is not strictly a type of pallet racking, cantilever racks are an invaluable alternative size if you store large or unwieldy merchandise such as logs or steel beams.
+The heavy-duty beams and uprights of cantilever racks hold the goods and allow easy access for a forklift driver to store and retrieve the items.

 For professional advice and information on new or used storage racks, contact the Shelving + Rack Systems, Inc. sales team at (800)-589-7225.